r4victor/tenthousandmeters/content/blog/python_bts_13.md

 ## P.S.

 The benchmarks used in this post are [available on GitHub](https://github.com/r4victor/pbts13_gil).
 Special thanks to David Beazley for [his amazing talks](https://dabeaz.com/talks.html).
-To understand how modern OS schedulers work, I read Robert Love's [*Linux Kernel Development*](https://www.amazon.com/Linux-Kernel-Development-Robert-Love/dp/0672329468).
+Larry Hastings' talks on the GIL and Gilectomy ([one](https://www.youtube.com/watch?v=KVKufdTphKs), [two](https://www.youtube.com/watch?v=P3AyI_u66Bw), [three](https://www.youtube.com/watch?v=pLqv11ScGsQ)) were also very interesting to watch.
+To understand how modern OS schedulers work, I've read Robert Love's book [*Linux Kernel Development*](https://www.amazon.com/Linux-Kernel-Development-Robert-Love/dp/0672329468).
 Highly recommend it!

 If you want to study the GIL in more detail, you should read the source code.
 The [`Python/ceval_gil.h`](https://github.com/python/cpython/blob/3.9/Python/ceval_gil.h) file is a perfect place to start.
 To help you with this venture, I wrote the following bonus section.